NASCAR Racing

 NASCAR Racing is a series of car racing video games originally developed by Papyrus Design Group in the 1990s.
 The series started in 1994 and ended with the release of NASCAR Racing 2003 Season in 2003.
 Later NASCAR games were released by Electronic Arts who, through their EA Sports brand, took over the official NASCAR license.
 This article deals with the original series release, NASCAR Racing.

 Games

-The following table gives an overview on the titles in the series:

 Gameplay

 Damage is realistically modeled, but can be turned off to make the player's car indestructible.
 The effect of crashes varies depending on severity.
 Very minor impacts have no effect.
 Heavier impacts can cause sheet metal damage, which hurts aerodynamics and may cause engine overheating.
 A crumpled hood can also make it difficult for the player to see the track.
 Heavy impacts will damage a wheel or even blow the engine.
 Damage can be repaired in the pit stop, except for blown engines which are not repairable.
 Damaged sheet metal is removed, making for an imperfect repair with impaired aerodynamics.

 The vehicle's sensitivity to crash impacts was increased in a patch to the game.
 In the readme file attached to this patch, Papyrus explained that the primary motivation for this change was multiplayer mode, where violent players had previously been able to achieve faster lap times by deliberately hitting walls.

 Repairs require a considerable amount of time (generally 1 minute or longer) to complete.
 This combined with the impaired performance means that damaged vehicles will not contend for a high finish, but can still race for points which accumulate in the season standings.
 This game uses a scoring system similar to what NASCAR was using at the time, where all finishing positions earn a varying number of points.

 The engine will fail if over-revved, and it can also fail from overheating (but such a scenario is rare).

 Yellow flags can also be turned off and players can run any race distances of their choosing.
 The speed of computer opponents is also adjustable, providing a competitive race for players of varying skill levels.

 The game contains many real-life drivers.
 The game is the first stock car racing simulator to include real sponsors on their respective cars.
 Alcohol and tobacco sponsors were removed, but alternate car sets from fans restored many of these.

 NASCAR Racing also gives players the ability to set up their car in a realistic manner by adjusting the airdam height, rear spoiler angle, gear ratios, shocks, tire pressures, cambers and more.